 Moving into a new home can be a big deal, even when you’re just moving to a new neighborhood or a nearby county.
-When the move crosses state lines, buying a home in the area can feel like exploring another planet, especially if it’s somewhere you haven’t lived before.
+When the move crosses state lines, buying a home in a new area can feel like exploring another planet, especially if it’s somewhere you haven’t lived before.

-It’s the same with out-of-state moves.
-Let’s assume you know the general area where you want to move.
-Your next step should be to learn everything you can about it before you “land” on a house.
+Let’s assume you more or less know the area where you want to move.
+Your next step should be to learn everything you can about it before you decide on a house.

 Out-of-state moves are not like in-state moves.
 You may not have the same time or ability to explore the area as you would with a local move.

-But before you can commit to a home, you’ll need to know the lay of the land where you want to buy, the types of homes you’re interested in and how to get a mortgage.
+But before you can commit to a home, you’ll need to know the lay of the land where you want to buy and the types of homes you’re interested in.

 You may not have a chance to explore the area in person.
-Dig deeper into the listings and learn about the things that will help make your new locale feel like home, including amenities, shopping and dining, public transportation, recreational spaces and schools.
+Dig deeper into the listings and learn about the features that can help make your new locale feel like home, including amenities, shopping and dining, public transportation, recreational spaces and schools.